bigskysoftware/_hyperscript/www/docs.md

     remove .elements-to-remove
   ~~~

-You can see how the support for CSS literals directly in the language cleans the code up quite a bit, allowing us
+You can see how the support for CSS literals directly in hyperscript makes for a much cleaner script, allowing us
 to focus on the logic at hand.

 #### <a name="in"></a>[Finding Things In Other Things](#in)

-Often you want to find things in a particular element.
+Often you want to find things *within* a particular element.
 To do this you can use the `in` expression:

   ~~~ hyperscript
   -- add the class 'highlight' to all paragraph tags in the current element